 As was seen in the domestic and international trends, progress has been made in the development of rules related to the use of AI by the government, especially in the UK.
 In Japan, Advisors to Government Chief Information Officer have discussed characteristics and points to be considered in the use of data in the government's information systems or AI systems that are used for services, etc. provided by the government.
 However, it is difficult to say that progress has been made in the development of rules in this area in Japan.
-AI systems may be actively introduced in the government, as an end user of AI systems, may be necessary.
+AI systems may be actively introduced in the government in line with the promotion of digitalization by the government.
+Guidance for the government, as an end user of AI systems, may be necessary.